ualter/aws-bastion-site/README.md

 2. Use the AWS Profile configured at the configuration file:
    - Configuration file: `~/.aws-bastion/aws-bastion.yaml`
    - AWS Profile parameter:
-     ```yml
+     ```yaml
       aws-session:
-       profile: developer
+        profile: devops
+      bastionhost:
+        instance-ids:
+        - "i-1879e2f1cf6209154"
+        instance-tags: ""
+      chrome-no-proxy:
+        - "github.developer.mycompany.io"
+        - "2fa-auth.sso.mycompany.io"
+      chrome-path: C:\PROGRA~2\Google\Chrome\Application\chrome.exe
+      messages:
+        output: 1
+      ssh:
+        bitsize: 4096
+        save: false
+        show: true
      ```
-    - ***Hint***: in case a value is configured in the file, and if still you don't want to use this or ANY other profile (empty), use the parameter: `p- none` without have to change the configuration file, then the next step will be chosen.
+    - ***Hint***: in case a value is configured in the file, and if still you don't want to use this or ANY other profile (empty), use the parameter: `-p ""` without have to change the configuration file, then the next step will be chosen.

 3. Use AWS Session available in Environment Variable O.S.